kushpatelj86/CPSC-455-Project/README.md

 ```

-## helper functions
+## Protection functions

-server.js helper functions are located in the src folder
+There is a protection folder in which encryption, rate limiting, and login limiting is put in place and
 ## Instructions

 - **Login:**
   Enter your username and password.
 If the user does not exist, a new account is automatically created with that username and password.

 - **Join:**
-  There'll be a join message sent to you when you log in .
+  There'll be a join message sent to you when you log in.

 - **Chat:**
-  The chat will be in the same window and at the same time but youll have an option to send a message to everyone or a select user if you choose a select user only the select user will be able to see the message no one else
+  The chat will be in the same window and at the same time but you'll have an option to send a message to everyone or a select user if you choose a select user only the select user will be able to see the message no one else

 - **Logout:**
-   Use `logout` to disconnect from the chat.
+   Use the logout button to disconnect from the chat.